dark-kitt/PHP-unused-CSS-SCSS-tracker/README.md

     require 'unusedCSS.php';

-    // glob all is normally just a star withou the backslash//
+    // glob all is normally just a star without the backslash//
     $all_HTML_files = glob( 'test/html/\*.php' );
     $all_SCSS_files = glob( 'test/scss/\*.scss' );
     $all_JS_files = glob( 'test/js/\*.js' );